 After studying electrical engineering and information technology at Technische Universität München, he joined the communication networks group led by Jörg Eberspächer, where he received his doctorate in engineering (Dr.-Ing., summa cum laude) with a dissertation on wireless ad hoc networks.
 He gained experience in the USA as an intern and guest student.
 After graduation, he worked as a senior researcher at DOCOMO Euro-Labs before becoming a professor in 2005.

-Bettstetter and his team work on wireless communications and self-organization in networked systems with applications in telecommunications, sensor networks, and mobile robotics.
-Current projects address interference dynamics in wireless networks, synchronization, UWB sensor networks, and communications and coordination of drones.
-The teaching portfolio comprises an undergraduate lecture on electricity and magnetism, two graduate lectures on mobile communications and networking, and multidisciplinary seminars on networks.
+Bettstetter and his team work on wireless connectivity and self-organization in networked systems with application to telecommunications, IoT, and mobile robotics.
+Current projects investigate interference, synchronization, industrial sensor networks, and communications and path planning of drones.
+He coordinates an interdisciplinary research cluster on self-organizing systems and acted as faculty member in the Karl Popper school on networked autonomous aerial vehicles.

 His teaching portfolio comprises undergraduate lectures on electricity and magnetism, two graduate lectures on mobile communications and networking, and multidisciplinary seminars on networks.
 The University of Klagenfurt honored him with the 2022 Prize for Excellence in Teaching given for exceptional commitment and quality in teaching.
 Bettstetter also coauthored the book “GSM: Architecture, protocols and services.”